 When you find images in the public domain, it means that these are works whose copyrights have expired or who’s creator has relinquished rights to that image.
 This means you can use them for either personal or commercial use.

 The only exception to the free for all use policy is that if the photo is of a recognizable person (i.e., celebrity), you may still need to get that person’s permission to use the picture.
 There may be a release assigned with the image.
-If in doubt, make sure you review the license agreement so you know for certain.
+If in doubt, make sure you review the license agreement, so you know for sure.

 If images are royalty-free, it means that you will purchase the image.
 It also means that the purchaser will not charge additional licensing or royalty fees for you to use it.
 This is what you find on paid stock image sites.

-When photographers license their images under Creative Commons (CC), he or she can choose how their images can be used by specifying a particular CC license.
-There are two difference licenses.
+When photographers license their images under Creative Commons (CC), he or she can choose how you can use their pictures by specifying a particular CC license.
+There are two different licenses.
 One is a CC0 license, which means the owner has relinquished all rights.
-The other license is a CC 2.0, which requires attribution to the owner be included.
+The other license is a CC 2.0, which requires attribution.